 *Update: A sprinkling of stars, sans Tim Holtz.

 Friends and listeners, it’s been just over a month since I’ve last posted here, and the reason for this is that I have so much school work.
 Tremendous amounts!
 I mentioned in an earlier post that I felt extremely fortunate, at one point in the school term, to be able to cut out even one snow beast (reminder: Gerda and the angels must defeat the Snow Queen’s beastly, snowy soldiers in order for Gerda to reach the palace gates).
-I’m getting such a profound education at Pacific Oaks College, but there’s hardly time for the beautiful Mr. Hans Christian Andersen at the moment — a great artist I feel deeply indebted to.
+I’m getting such a profound education at Pacific Oaks College, but there’s hardly time for the beautiful Mr. Hans Christian Andersen at the moment, a great artist I feel deeply indebted to.
 Alas!
 My shadow boxes have suffered for it, and my heart is breaking, too.
 They’re my imaginary family, and they want to know why I’ve forgotten them.
 Have you ever seen The Fantastic Flying Books of Mr. Morris Lessmore?
 It’s William Joyce’s love letter to books, books, beautiful books.
 My relationship to Andersen’s characters feels a lot like that.
 The story’s characters are growing rather upset with me.
+Indeed, they assume a life of their own.
 Many artists have mentioned similar relationships with their characters, and now I finally understand what they mean.